Troubleshoot Font & Text Issues with Flex Blocks

 If you're having an issue with an Adobe Font, the best is to submit a ticket.

-6. The text being cut off
+6. The text is cut off

 It is well known that the Flex Block plugin gives two options to configure your fonts: